nextgenthemes/advanced-responsive-video-embedder/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress
 5. Make some Options if you like
 6. If you want to use the `Thumbnail Mode` you need to install the [jQuery Colorbox Plugin](http://wordpress.org/extend/plugins/jquery-colorbox/) or make colorbox load in any way on your WordPress
-6. Click the Video icon in your wordpress Post editor, enjoy!
+6. Click the Video icon in your WordPress rich text editor, enjoy!

 == Frequently Asked Questions ==